 - Once they’ve cooled, finely chop them into smaller chunks.

 Butter Pecan Ice Cream

-- In a large bowl or the bowl of a stand mixer add the cold heavy whipping cream.
+- Add the cold heavy whipping cream to a large bowl or the bowl of a stand mixer.
 Beat at medium speed for 2 minutes until it starts to thicken and then increase the speed to high.

 - Beat for another 1-2 minutes until the heavy whipping cream is fully whipped and holds stiff peaks.

 - Add the sweetened condensed milk, vanilla bean paste and browned butter and mix just until they’re fully combined.

 - Fold in the chopped pecans just until they’ve evenly distributed.

 - Line a 9 inch square baking pan with parchment paper (with an overhang for easy removal) and spread the ice cream in the pan.
 Freeze for about 4-6 hours.